Skip to Main Content

 Which card earns the most?

-In terms of which cash back card earns the most, it comes down to whether you’re diligent about maximizing bonus category spending with the Discover it Cash Back.
-Here’s how your cash back comes out if you spend about $7,300 a year on each card and in one or more of the bonus categories.
+In terms of which cash back card earns the most, it all comes down to your spending habits and whether you’d be diligent about maximizing bonus category spending with the Discover it Cash Back.
+Here’s how your cash back comes out depending on how much you spend with each card.

 Capital One Quicksilver vs. Discover it Cash Back spending example